stuttter/wp-auto-linker/README.md

 ```

 ```
-Hey @bob, can you triage the comments on posts in $kanyewest?.
+Hey @bob, can you triage the comments on posts in $kanyewest?
 ```

 ### Is this performant?